Contact Us

 Today we leave Matera and venture into the culturally rich Puglia region where we arrive at our countryside masseria, a historic walled countryside estate.
 Beautifully restored by the Di Lauro family to its 16th c. glory, this dreamlike setting provides the perfect base for exploring Puglia and delving into Southern Italian country life.
 After arrival, we join the proprietress and head chef Maria Grazia in her kitchen to learn the art of Puglian bread making.
 In the evening, we enjoy dinner al fresco, making use of the masseria’s own produce, olive oil, and wine.
 (B,L,D)

-Day 9 - Olive Harvest and Olive Oil Mill
+Day 9 - Olive Harvest and Olive Oil Mill, Pizza Making

 Today we join the millennia-old tradition of harvesting olives in the Puglian countryside.
 After learning the techniques and harvesting olives by hand, we gather our olives and head to a local mill where we watch our olives get turned into oil.
 After a farmhouse lunch, our oil will be ready to take home.
-In the evening, visit a local wine resort for an elegant wine tasting and dinner.
+In the evening, make and fire your own pizza in the masseria’s centuries-old pizza oven.
 (B,L,D)

 Day 10 - Grottaglie, Pizzica Music Night